 The thyroid gland also produces the hormone calcitonin.
 The role of calcitonin in normal individuals is uncertain.
 However, a rare cancer of the thyroid gland (medullary thyroid carcinoma) is associated with elevated serum calcitonin.

 The thyroid gland is shaped like a butterfly, with the wings corresponding to the lobes of the thyroid and the connecting piece between the lobes, known as the isthmus.
-The thyroid gland sits on top of and to the sides of the breathing tube (trachea).
+The thyroid gland sits on top of and to the sides of the windpipe (trachea).
 It sits below the Adam’s apple and above the collar bone.
 The thyroid gland sits in front of the parathyroid glands.
 The nerves to the vocal cord tend to run behind the thyroid.

 Q: How can I tell if my thyroid is working properly?

 A: Both hyperthyroidism and hypothyroidism can cause symptoms.